kargaranamir/kargaranamir.github.io/_posts/2023-08-20-persianlanguage.md

 Here, I'd like to outline my effort here:

 1. A small project of mine that suddenly becomes bigger is the creation of a highly scalable library (known as [Parstdex](https://github.com/kargaranamir/parstdex)) for extracting Persian time and date markers.
 An equivalent and better version of this work in English was done in 2012 (ten years ago).
 We subsequently expanded upon this effort by incorporating transformers leading to its publication ([Hengam models](https://github.com/kargaranamir/Hengam)) in the Asia chapter of the ACL.
+You can test hengam live [here](https://huggingface.co/spaces/kargaranamir/Hengam).

-2. [Glot500](https://github.com/cisnlp/Glot500) stands as another project, with our objective centered around developing a multilingual masked language model designed to assist numerous low-resource languages.
-The dataset for this model encompasses a variety of languages, such as Iranian Persian, South Azerbaijani, Kurdish, Tajik, and Dari.
+2. [Glot500](https://github.com/cisnlp/Glot500) is another project, with our objective centered around developing a multilingual masked language model designed to assist lots of low-resource languages.
+The dataset for this model includes a variety of languages, such as Iranian Persian, South Azerbaijani, Kurdish, Tajik, and Dari.